google-deepmind/open_spiel/docs/contributing.md

 you may need to wait a little after it has been approved to actually see it merged.

+# OpenSpiel visual Graph

+To help you understand better the framework as a whole you can go to [openspielgraph](https://openspielgraph.netlify.app) and use an interactive graph that shows the OpenSpiel repository in a wide and easy to undestand way.

 # Roadmap and Call for Contributions

 Contributions to this project must be accompanied by a Contributor License